Independent Life Learning

 Put simply, W.I.L.L is a rehabilitation program for teens on the spectrum who are unable to reach their fullest potential due to trauma, PTSD and or challenges related to their diagnosis.

 Who would this program suit?

-Teenagers on the Spectrum, who do not require the supports provided in a special school environment.
+Teenagers on the Spectrum, who do not require the supports provided in a special school environment or psychiatric care.